 I then hooked up with well known braider, Don Brown, of Montague, California.
 Although most of my lessons were by telephone, Don taught me the art of braiding the bosal.
 In July of 2008, we finally met face to face.
 I still talk to Don almost every week, mostly as friends, but also to pick his brain regarding braiding.

 I purchase rawhide and kangaroo leather hides from the most reputable sources right here in the USA.
 All the leather and rawhide is cut into strings which is then beveled and prepared for braiding.
 Not all of the braiding is done with leather.
 Parachute cord is also used to braid the body of reins before adding knots and buttons.

-All of the reins are braided around either a cotton or nylon rope core.
+All of the reins are braided around a round leather core.
 After braiding the body of the reins and romal, they are then rolled on a wooden surface using a waxed and polished 2x4.
 Spots are marked where to place the buttons and knots.
 These spots are built up with leather to create the shape of the knots and buttons.
 Knots are braided and rolled with the old 2x4 to give them a smooth, uniform appearance.
 The finished product is then coated with the appropriate leather or rawhide conditioner and hand rubbed to a fine patina.